20+ Things to Do With Your Family in Knoxville, TN

 Posted on |

 Alexa, play Rocky Top!
-Sorry, we know you will be singing that song all day but we couldn’t help ourselves.
+Sorry, we know you’ll be singing that song all day, but we couldn’t help ourselves.

-If you’re traveling to Knoxville, Tennessee, home of the Tennessee Volunteers, the iconic Sunsphere, and a fun place to have fun with your family, we’ve got a list of 20 things for you to do in Knoxville, Tennessee.
+If you’re traveling to Knoxville, Tennessee, home of the Tennessee Volunteers, the iconic Sunsphere, and a great place for family fun, we’ve got just the list for you.

-• The sunshine has returned so make sure to pack sunscreen, a hat, sunglasses, and lots of water to stay hydrated.
+• Be sure to pack sunscreen, a hat, sunglasses, and lots of water to stay hydrated.

 • Don’t forget your snacks, strollers, and comfortable walking shoes.